Longest Lifespan, Why Do Japanese Live Longer a couple in thre garden

 Wheat and buckwheat flour help in the digestive process.

-The consumption of starches is at a minimum and usually contains no white flour.
-Japanese noodles are made from wheat flour or buckwheat flour.
-Both are significantly healthier than enriched white flour.
-Rice is a staple in the diet but consists of a small bowl at meals.
+Rice is a staple in the diet, but is served in a small bowl at meals.
 The significance is to cleanse the mouth when changing dishes.
-Rice will remove the flavor in one’s mouth much like cheese and crackers when sampling wines.
+Rice will remove the flavor in one’s mouth, much like cheese and crackers when sampling wines.

 Secret #4: